Set up client filters

 In forwarder management, you always define filters for an entire server class.
 If you need to define filters at either the global or app level, you must edit

 You define filters when you specify clients for a server class.
 The process of specifying clients is described in "Use forwarder management to define server classes".
 The instructions in that topic take you to the Edit Clients dashboard.
-At the top of that dashboard, there are separate fields for include (whitelist), exclude (blacklist), and machine type:
+At the top of that dashboard, there are separate fields for include, exclude, and machine type.
+Use those fields to define the filters.

 - You can enter values for as many of these filter fields as you need to.
 You can also enter multiple filters for each field.

-- To enter multiple whitelist/blacklist filters, separate each filter with a comma.
+- To enter multiple include/exclude filters, separate each filter with a comma.

 - When specifying IP addresses or host names, you can use wildcards; for example,